kunalj101/python_intro_hackathon/chapter5.md

 --- type:NormalExercise lang:python xp:100 skills:2, 6 key:207a5629cc

-## Prediction and submit to DataHack
+## Prediction and submission to DataHack

-To send a submission to DataHack you need to predict the loan approval rate for the observations in the test set using ".predict()" method with logistic regression object (model).
+To upload a submission to DataHack, you need to predict the loan approval rate for the observations in the test set.
+This can be done using ".predict()" method with logistic regression object (model).
 To extract the test features we will need to create a numpy array of input features of test data set in the same way as we did when training the model for training data.

 Next, you need to make sure your output is in line with the submission requirements of DataHack: a csv file with exactly 367 entries and two columns: Loan_ID and Loan_Status.
 Then create a csv file using to_csv() method from Pandas.